1. About senna

 - The most common side effects are stomach cramps and diarrhoea.
 These are usually mild and short-lived.

-- Do not take senna for more than a week.
-Long term use of senna can stop your bowel working properly on its own.
+- Do not take senna for more than 1 week.
+Long-term use of senna can stop your bowel working properly on its own.

 - Pee may turn a red-brown colour while you take senna.
 This is harmless and returns to normal after treatment has finished.